-Finally, Dr. Pegoda is queer/gay, genderqueer, physically disabled, and a survivor of many tumors and four surgeries.
-He uses these identities, in addition to his experience as an educator and scholar, to further embrace and model diversity and acceptance in the classroom and in professional and public scholarship.
+Finally, Dr. Pegoda is queer/gay, genderqueer, physically disabled, and a survivor of many tumors and six surgeries.
+These (and other) identities, in addition to experience as an educator and scholar and a global citizen, are used to further embrace and model diversity and acceptance.

 Please enjoy your stay on http://andrewpegoda.com, share links, leave comments, and visit often!
 Thanks!